jackbsteinberg/std-toast/README.md

 A `<std-toast>` element can fire the following events:

-- `"open"`: the toast was shown
+- `"show"`: the toast was shown
-- `"close"`: the toast was closed, either explicitly by the user, or via the timeout.
+- `"hide"`: the toast was hiddne, either explicitly by the user, or via the timeout.
   (Note: if animations were applied, the toast may not be entirely invisible at the time this event fires)
-    - TODO: should we consider separate events for the start and end of any close animation?
+    - TODO: should we consider separate events for the start and end of any hide animation?
       This seems hard to do correctly if the user customizes the animation, though.
 - `"actionclick"`: the toast's call-to-action button or link was clicked, if one exists.
     - TODO: flesh out exactly how the action works and how this event is linked.